 Titelbild des Blogartikels zur Kaffeeernte mit Kaffeekirschen unterschiedlicher Reifegrade (sichtbar an der Farbe von grün bis rot) an einem Ast.

-How is coffee harvested?
+How is Coffee Harvested?

 What is Specialty Coffee?
-Reading How is coffee harvested?
+Reading How is Coffee Harvested?
 8 minutes Next How is Coffee Decaffeinated?

 Although coffee is the most commonly consumed hot drink in Germany and elsewhere, people usually don't know anything about coffee cultivation and harvest.
 The explanation is simple: the coffee plant feels most comfortable in a tropical climate.
 However, there are some similarities to wine growing, which is better known in many European countries - including harvest.